rpulivarthy/sdnd-behavioral-cloning/README.md

 #### Model parameter tuning
 Adam Optimizer.
 No learning rate provided
 #### Appropriate training data
 I have used the training data provided by udacity.

 ### Architecture and training documentation
+1. Solution design approach
+    My initial thought after looking at the data (8k+) input data was it was not sufficeint to train the model.
+Thinking in the lines how we can add more data to the training model gave me the idea to add both the left and right images to the traning model.
+As mentioned in the lesson nVidia model is good.
 I used  [nVidia Autonomous Car Group](https://devblogs.nvidia.com/parallelforall/deep-learning-self-driving-cars/) The only modification was to add a new layer at the end to have a single output as it was required.
-The car did its first complete track, but there was a place in the track where it passes over the "dashed" line.
-More data was needed.
-Did the minimum.
-When I find more time I will more data driving backwards and add  couple of more random functions like translation and run the model again.
+Data Augmentation
+    1. I cropped the image to remove the unneccesary data from the image.
+    2. Randomly flipped the image
+Increasing the epochs didn't improve the performance.
+Felt 2/3 epochs will get the desired output.